back to christmas index

 A Christmas of Loving, because we are loved ..........
 Welcome to my Christmas page

-The Christian association of the evergreen tree seems to have started with St. Boniface, who used some of the symbolic meanings of the German tribes to illustrate concepts of Christian faith.
+The association of the evergreen tree with Christianity seems to have started with St. Boniface, who used some of the symbolic meanings of the German tribes to illustrate concepts of Christian faith.
 So from the German traditions the Christmas tree has been part of the decorations of Christmastime.

 To help create the effect you imagine, I have a few helpful hints: